watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 ### Advanced
 #### Filtered Search
-- Once you have the basic search setup, you can filter the results on query parameters using filtered search.
+Once you have the basic search setup, you can setup a filtered search to scope the results on query parameters.
 - Google custom search api provide list of customizable query parameters that can scope the results based on the parameters.
 - Create new action and name it `Filtered Search`
   - Add new step where assistant says "Would you like to filter your search results based on parameters?" and user response should be one of the options `Date restrict`,`Include terms`,`Exclude terms`,`Exact terms`.